naghceuz/android-fingerprints/README.md

 Move the two files with the txt format that you want to do comparsion into the same directory as this python script in your computer.

-python file1.txt file2.txt
+python analyze.py file1.txt file2.txt

-It will generate different files based and generate a comprehensive report of the difference between file1.txt and file2.txt.
+It will generate four different files based and generate a comprehensive report of the difference between file1.txt and file2.txt.

+First output file:  same-function-same-value.txt
+Description: It contains the same functions with the same value in both file

+Second output file:  same-function-different-value.txt.txt
+Description: It contains the same functions with the different values in both file

+Third output file: functionOnlyinFile1.txt
+Description: It contains the unique functions only in your input file1

+Fourth output file: functionOnlyinFile2.txt
+Description: It contains the unique functions only in your input file2